 In its overall curriculum, the Anusara School of Hatha Yoga includes a wide range of classes that accommodates students of all physical ability and level of yoga experience.
 Beginning students, children and seniors, expectant mothers, students with therapeutic limitations, and world-class advanced yoga teachers can all find Anusara yoga classes to appropriately suit them.

-Within the Anusara School of Hatha Yoga curriculum, there are two classifications of teacher: certified Anusara yoga teacher and Anusara-Inspired yoga teacher.
+Within the Anusara School of Hatha Yoga curriculum, there are three classifications of teacher: certified Anusara yoga teacher, Anusara-Inspired yoga teacher and Anusara Elements teacher.
 More information about each type of teacher, and a directory of Anusara yoga teachers from around the world can be found here.

 The harmony of the Anusara yoga community is maintained by adhering to a set of Ethical Guidelines.
 All Anusara yoga teachers are required to follow these Ethical Guidelines in order to maintain their teaching license as an Anusara yoga teacher.
 Please see Anusara School of Hatha Yoga’s Ethical Guidelines.

 Since ASHY’s inception in the fall of 2012, teachers working on the Curriculum Team have begun reviewing the Anusara curriculum, teacher training process, and licensing guidelines.
 New curriculum guidelines will meet or exceed all 200 hour and 500 hour Yoga Alliance standards.